SueMottet/kickstarter-analysis/README.md

 ## Analysis Files Included

-This README is provided in combination with Kickstarter campaign data for campaigns started from 2010 to 2017 and completed from 2011 to 2017
+This README is provided in combination with ...

 ## Repository Information
 The repository contains the spreadsheet with the analysis and images for the report